The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Which animal has five black stripes on its back?

-Which tree of the broad-leaved forest, when flowering, spreads a wonderful aroma around?
+What tree of the broad-leaved forest spreads a wonderful aroma around when it blooms?

-Recognize the animal by its description: “He loves dark forests, quietly creeps up to the victim, has a spotted color, “whiskers” and tassels on his ears”?
+Recognize the animal by its description: “Loves dark forests, quietly creeps up to its prey, has a spotted color, “whiskers” and tufts on the ears”?

 What can be called a forest?